-Environmental Aspect Construction Management Measures/Commitments noise generating items proprietary acoustic enclosures will be considered.
+Environmental Aspect Construction Management Measures/Commitments high noise generating items proprietary acoustic enclosures will be considered.
 Management The following site management measures will be implemented: ensure silencers, noise control devices and enclosures are intact, rotating parts are balanced, loose bolts are tightened, frictional noise is reduced through lubrication and cutting noise reduced by keeping equipment sharp only necessary power to complete the tasks will be used care will be taken not to drop materials such as rock, to cause peak noise events, including materials from a height into a truck.
-Site personnel should be directed as part of an off-site training regime to place material rather than drop it plant known to emit noise strongly in one direction, such as the exhaust outlet of an attenuated generator set, will be orientated so that the noise is directed away from noise sensitive areas as appropriate machines that are used intermittently shall be shut down in the intervening periods between works or throttled down to a minimum worksite induction training and educating staff on correct noise management practices will be implemented Transport activities to site (and through site) will typically occur during the daytime.
-Night time transport is expected to be restricted to oversize and overmass vehicles, where required for traffic safety reasons, and strict speed limits and noise minimising measures will be applied through rural and residential areas.
-The onsite relocation of large cranes may also occur at night to avoid interference with other work activities during the day (subject to OOHW approval).
-Blasting carried out during construction must not exceed the blasting criteria stipulated at Table 2 of the MCoC (Sch.3, C.10).
+Site personnel should be directed as part of an off-site training regime to place material rather than drop it plant known to emit noise strongly in one direction, such as the exhaust outlet of an attenuated generator set, will be orientated so that the noise is directed away from noise sensitive areas as appropriate machines that are used intermittently shall be shut down in the intervening periods between works or throttled down to a minimum worksite induction training and educating staff on correct noise management practices will be implemented through rural and residential areas.
+The onsite relocation of large cranes may also occur a night to avoid interference with other work activities during the day (subject to OOHW approval).
+Blasting carried out during construction must not exceed the blasting criteria stipulated a Table 2 of the MCoC (Sch.3, C.10).
 Consultation Prior to commencement of construction, surrounding residents will be informed of the date of commencement of construction works, the nature and duration of components of the construction phase, the potential impacts and contact details for registering complaints or enquiries.
 Regular updates will be provided to the community regarding the construction program.
 Complaints management If construction-noise related complaints are received the matter(s) will be investigated by the construction contractor and, where practicable, measures will be implemented to reduce the impact.
 A response will be provided to the complainant(s) as to the findings and any modifications undertaken to reduce the impact.
 Complaints management will be undertaken in accordance with the CHWF Complaints Management System.
 In the event that a noise complaint is received in relation to the project, the complaint must be reported to the EPC Project Director within 24 hours.